diethardsteiner/diethardsteiner.github.io/_posts/2015-01-03-Mondrian4-Generate-Date-Dimension-Automactically.md

 title:  "Mondrian 4: Generate Date Dimension Automatically"
 summary: Mondrian 4 has a new feature which will allow you to create and populate the date dimension automatically.
 Learn how it's done.
 date: 2015-01-03
-categories: mondrian
+categories: Mondrian
-tags: OLAP, Mondrian, MDX
+tags: OLAP Mondrian MDX
 published: false
 ---